 Heather shook her head.
 “I thought we just talked about this.”

 He turned to look at her with his yellow eyes.
-“You trust people very easily, and maybe your right.
+“You trust people very easily, and maybe you’re right.
 But remember the Deathknight and his group.
 There are a lot more players like him than the group that just left.”

 “But they don’t have to be,” Heather insisted.